meetamit/ai-graph-team/README.md

 2. **API Routes**: Add new routes in `app/api/`
 3. **Components**: Create reusable components in `components/`
 4. **Hooks**: Add SWR hooks in `hooks/` for client-side data fetching
-5. **Validations**: Add Zod schemas in `lib/validations/`

-### React Compiler Demo

-The application includes several React Compiler demonstrations:

-1. **Activity Component**: Shows loading states with automatic optimization
-2. **View Transitions**: Smooth page transitions (see `app/(marketing)/page.tsx` → `app/(app)/page.tsx`)
-3. **Automatic Memoization**: All components benefit from React Compiler optimizations

-## Deployment

-### Vercel (Recommended)

-1. Connect your GitHub repository to Vercel
-2. Set environment variables in Vercel dashboard
-3. Deploy automatically on push to main branch

-### Other Platforms

-The application can be deployed to any platform that supports Next.js:

-- Railway
-- Render
-- AWS Amplify
-- Netlify (with serverless functions)

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## License

-MIT License - see LICENSE file for details.

-## Support

-For questions and support:

-- Create an issue in the GitHub repository
-- Check the documentation
-- Review the example implementations

----

-**Note**: This is a development version.
-The Temporal client is currently a dummy implementation.
-To enable real workflow execution, implement the `TemporalClient` interface as described in the setup instructions.